jvanlier/self-driving-car-engineer/Project2_Advanced_Lane_Finding/README.md

 This happens in lines 176 to 182 in `lib/line.py`.

 ##### Compute Radius of Curvature
-I calculated radius of curvature separately for each lane line first, and then averaged.
+I calculated radius of curvature separately for each lane line first, and then averaged the results.

 Radius of curvature in meters is computed in lines 164 through 170 in `lib/line.py` by using [the standard formula](https://en.wikipedia.org/wiki/Radius_of_curvature#Definition), plugging in the converted polomial coefficients.

 The overall radius of curvature is a mean of these two, calculated in `lib/road_lane.py`, lines 23 through 29.
-Thhe `RoadLane` class defined in this file encapsulates the two lane lines and does overarching calculations that involve both lines.
+Thhe `RoadLane` class defined in this file encapsulates the two lane lines in order to do overarching calculations that involve both lines.

 ##### Compute relative position of vehicle